 Categories on TikTok analytics

-The TikTok Analytics page is organized into four main categories: Overview, Content, Followers, and Live.
-Let’s see what the difference between the 4 sections is.
+The TikTok Analytics page is organized into four main categories: Overview, Content, Followers, and Live, each of which servers for a specific purpose.

 TikTok Overview analytics